kyleatprinceton/cos597e-f25/paperpres.md

-Presenters should also come prepared with questions and ideas to seed the discussion, both based on their own thoughts, and also based on questions/feedback from the class on Perusall (available by the Thursday 11:59 PM deadline).
-The end of your presentation should contain an "opinion part" followed by an interactive "deep dive" into the discussion threads accumulated over the week on Perusall.
+Presenters should also come prepared with questions and ideas to seed the discussion, both based on their own thoughts, and also based on questions/feedback from the class on Perusall (available by the day-before 11:59 PM deadline).
+The end of your presentation should contain an "opinion part," followed by an interactive "deep dive" into the discussion threads accumulated over the week on Perusall.

 Non-presenters should come prepared to actively participate in the